Twin Peaks: Fire Walk with Me: Editing and linkage to television series

 Lynch originally shot more than five hours of footage, which he cut down to two hours and fourteen minutes.
 There were also rumors of a 220-minute cut.
 The deleted scenes were more lighthearted than Laura Palmer's story, and mainly featured supporting characters from the television series.
 Lynch said that "you'd like to have everybody there" and that he felt "a little bit of a sadness" about removing the scenes, which were eventually released in 2014 as Twin Peaks: The Missing Pieces.

-Lynch, who had final cut on the film, denied making the cuts for runtime reasons.
+Lynch, who had final cut privilege on the film, denied making the cuts for runtime reasons.
 However, he recognized that there was a "limit on the running time", and opted to focus the film on Laura Palmer, explaining that the deleted scenes "were too tangential to keep the main story progressing properly".
 At the film's premiere, he said that someone who had not watched the TV series should still be able to understand the film.
 He argued that while a first-time viewer might not have the same understanding as a TV watcher, "abstractions are a good thing and they exist all around us anyway".
 Film critic Keith Phipps questioned this view, explaining that although "the movie demand[s] to be seen on its own terms", a person who had not seen the series would find the film "nearly incomprehensible".

 Themes

 Sexual abuse

-According to Lynch, the movie is about "the loneliness, shame, guilt, confusion and devastation of the victim of [incestuous abuse]."
+According to Lynch, the movie is about "the loneliness, shame, guilt, confusion and devastation of the victim of incest."
 After the film's release, Lynch told Chris Rodley that he received many letters from victims of parental sexual abuse, who "were puzzled as to how he could have known exactly what it was like."
 Rodley said that although the character of Bob was an abstraction of Laura's story, "it was recognized as faithful to the subjective experience."
 Sheryl Lee said that many victims of incestuous abuse told her they were "glad that [the film] was made because it helped them to release a lot."

 Lynch also highlighted the parents' role in Laura's trauma.
 He wanted to show Leland's internal conflict about his crimes, explaining that there was a "war in him."
 The series implies that Leland had been sexually abused as a child and that he is "repeating a cycle of abuse," which only Laura manages to stop.
 Lynch also wanted viewers to "put [themselves] in [Sarah Palmer's] place," as the film suggests that Sarah may have had some awareness of her husband's crimes.
 Grace Zabriskie, who portrayed Sarah, said that her character "stood there and watched" and "said nothing," as "she knows she can't protect Laura."
 Lynch suggested that Sarah may have felt that "it's better just to wait and hope that it stops, or that he's caught by someone else."